Last updated: January 29, 2024

 Book meetings on your calendar

-When it’s time to start booking demos and calls, you can create and share scheduling pages with your prospects so they can easily book time with you on your calendar.
-You need to connect your Google or Office 365 calendar to the meetings tool in your account settings.
-The tool ensures that you’re never double-booked and automatically adds all meetings booked through a scheduling page to your calendar.
+When you need to book demos and calls, you can create and share scheduling pages with your prospects so they can easily schedule time on your connected Google, Office 365, or Exchange calendar.
+Booking in this way also ensures that you’re never double-booked.

-You can also use HubSpot's calendar sync with Google Calendar or Outlook Calendar.
-This integration allows you to schedule a meeting directly from a contact's record, or from your integrated Google Calendar or Outlook Calendar.
+You can also use HubSpot's calendar sync with Google Calendar or Outlook Calendar to schedule meetings directly from HubSpot or your calendar.

 - Manage meetings tool settings